-- (a) A contractual term that measures quantity or volume of use by the output of the licensor or the requirements of the licensee means the actual output or requirements that may occur in good faith.
-A party may not offer or demand a quantity or volume of use unreasonably disproportionate to a stated estimate or, in the absence of a stated estimate, to any normal or otherwise comparable previous output or requirements, unless there are no outputs or requirements in good faith. - (b) An agreement for exclusive dealing in the supply or distribution of copies of information, or in products produced by the exercise of rights in information, imposes an obligation by a licensor that is the exclusive supplier to the licensee to use best efforts to supply the copies or products.
-The agreement also imposes an obligation on a licensee that is the exclusive distributor of products created by use of the licensor=s information to use best efforts to promote the information or product commercially if the license fee to the licensor is substantially measured by units sold or transferred by the licensee.
+(a) A contractual term that measures quantity or volume of use by the output of the licensor or the requirements of the licensee means the actual output or requirements that may occur in good faith.
+A party may not offer or demand a quantity or volume of use unreasonably disproportionate to a stated estimate or, in the absence of a stated estimate, to any normal or otherwise comparable previous output or requirements, unless there are no outputs or requirements in good faith.

+(b) An agreement for exclusive dealing imposes an obligation on a licensor that is the exclusive supplier to use reasonable commercial efforts to supply, and on a licensee that is the exclusive distributor to use reasonable commercial efforts to promote, the information or product commercially.